 Our y-DNA results are displayed on the Family Tree DNA website in both "Classic" and "Colorized" versions.
 The results are analyzed and sorted into "Lineages" based on predicted relationships determined by each member's individual genetic profile.
 The Colorized version (pictured below) highlights changes ("mutations") for each marker compared to the mode, whereas the Classic version omits the highlighting.
 The mutations can identify not only lineages, but also various branches within lineages.
-To view all results, you'll need to be logged into your FTDNA kit, as some results are shared only with other Russell Project members.
+Members of the Russell Project are the only ones able to view all results.
+If you're a member of the Russell Project, you will need to be logged into your FTDNA kit first, as some results are shared only with other Russell Project members.

 A haplogroup is a genetic population of a large group of people who share a common ancestor, analogous to a huge clan (like Celts or Vikings).
 It can be viewed as a tree ("haplotree") with many limbs and branches.
 Our results to date demonstrate that our participants are spread across six overarching haplogroups.
 About 75% of us are from Haplogroup R, about 13% are from Haplogroup I, and the remaining 12% are from Haplogroups E, G, J, and Q. Of those in Haplogroup R, almost all are in R1b.
 Family Tree DNA's migration map for Haplogroup R is shown below.